Medical Policy: 02.01.01

-Allergy immunotherapy is limited to 180 units (this would equate to 18 pure allergen vial preparations that are then diluted and used for therapy) for the first year of therapy during escalation, and 120 units (12 pure allergen vials) for yearly maintenance therapy thereafter.
+Allergy immunotherapy, including insect immunotherapy, is limited to 120 units annually (this would equate to 12 pure allergen vial preparations that are then diluted and used for therapy) for the first year of therapy during escalation, and 90 units (which equates to 9 pure allergen vials) for yearly maintenance therapy thereafter.

-Outside of the rare circumstances above: the administration of home immunotherapy is considered a safety concern and not supported in guidelines, therefore it will be considered investigational.
+The administration of, and the provision of allergy serum for home immunotherapy (sometimes referred to as low dose immunotherapy) is considered a safety concern and not supported in guidelines, therefore it will be considered investigational.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.